 conduct research in occupational health psychology, participate in multidisciplinary applied occupational health projects, and coordinate, deliver, and attend workshops and colloquia.
 Each student's

 OHP program of study is discussed with and agreed upon by the student's

 Faculty Members in Occupational Health Psychology

-The OHP Training Program is currently directed by Dr. Lorann Stallones (Occupational Epidemiologist), with significant contributions from Drs.
-Gwen Fisher (Industrial/Organizational Psychology), John Rosecrance (Ergonomics) and Kimberly Henry (Prevention and Statistics).
+TThe OHP Training Program is currently directed by Dr. Gwen Fisher (Industrial/Organizational Psychology), with Dr. Lorann Stallones (Occupational Epidemiologist) serving as the Assistant Director.
+Other faculty with significant contributions include John Rosecrance (Ergonomics), Kimberly Henry (Prevention and Statistics), Jeanette (Jan) Cleveland, Dan Ganster, and Dan Graham.
+Tori Crain will be joining the faculty in August, 2015.
 Other collaborators include faculty from the Department of Psychology, Department of Environmental and Radiological Health Sciences, College of Business, Department of Construction Management, Department of Human Development and Family Studies, Department of Journalism and Technical Communication, as well as OHP Advisory Board Members.